 Am I surprised at this?
 Not at all, not in the least.
 It is the most natural thing for sinners to designate themselves as victims.
 This is the default position of all fallen human beings.
 It’s the most natural thing for us to do, blame someone else for our condition, blame someone else for our issues, blame someone else for our troubles.”

-Note that MacArthur points out that it is natural for sinful people to want to blame someone else for the situations or conditions of life they are experiencing.
+Note that MacArthur points out that it is natural for sinful people to want to blame someone else for the situations or the conditions and experiences of their life.
 People complain of being offended or victimized by historical circumstances, discrimination, inequities, economics, education and the attitudes of others, and instead of taking responsibility for themselves they blame others.
-Indeed, they are also “perfectly happy to blame God.”
+Indeed, MacArthur points out that they are also “perfectly happy to blame God.”

 “That’s what sinners do.
 That is the default position of every sinful heart.
 They don’t face their own sin.
 They naturally will blame others, other generations, other influences – I’m basically a good person but I’ve been affected by bad people.
 This is what sinners do.
 And they hold tightly, by the way, to that deception.
 They grip that delusion with a death grip.
 Someone has messed up my life.
 And ultimately it has to be God.
 It has to be God.
 And if you’re a Christian and you tell me the Christian God is the creator of everything, and the sovereign over everything, and the Christian God is the one who is in charge of every life and all of history, then the God that you call the true and living and sovereign God is the God who is behind my life’s mess.
 So I’m not only a victim of all the people who have abused me, but I’m a victim of the God who’s supposed to be in control of everything and let me be abused like this, and then you tell that person that they should go to that same God and find salvation?
 You just created an impossible situation.
 Why would anybody go to the God that they believe has put them in the mess they’re in to get them back out of it?”